 2. DEVELOP YOUR PROJECT PLAN

-Your volunteer Project Manager, a skilled design professional, will meet with you to assess your space and match you with furnishings that fit your home and lifestyle.
-These experienced volunteers provide guidance to help transform your house back into a functional, welcoming home.
+Your volunteer Project Manager will meet with you to assess your space and match you with furnishings that fit your home and lifestyle.
+Our Project Managers include architects, interior designers, and community members with a keen design sensibility and project management experience — all committed to helping transform your house back into a functional, welcoming home.

 4. WELCOME HOME BASKET